Thobanikhumalo/Thobanikhumalo/README.md

 ## 🔍 About Me

 - 💼 IT Graduate at Nedbank – Payments & Enterprise Systems
-- 🧾 Former SAP Intern at SABC – ERP Centre of Excellence
+- 🧾 Former SAP Intern at SABC – Group Finance
 - 📊 Interested in Enterprise banking systems and FinTech
 - 💡 Strong background in Application Development, Databases, and Enterprise Systems
 - 🚀 Passionate about continuous learning, problem solving, and technology innovation